-Bloodshed, teargas and plumes of acrid black smoke, seemingly never far from the streets of Cairo these days, returned this weekend as police fought with supporters of Egypt's ousted Islamist President, Mohamed Morsi.
-Around 50 people are reported to have died in the clashes, which ran for hours on the 40th anniversary of the Arab-Israeli War.
+Bloodshed, tear gas, and plumes of acrid black smoke are never far from the streets of Cairo these days, and they returned this weekend as police fought with supporters of Egypt's ousted Islamist president, Mohamed Morsi.
+Around 50 people are reported dead after the clashes, which lasted for hours on the 40th anniversary of the Arab-Israeli War.

-This Sunday's protests were part of the weekly and sometimes daily marches that have been taking place since Morsi was deposed by the Egyptian military on July 3rd.
-The marches have gradually been intensifying since hundreds of his supporters were massacred at Cairo's Rabaa mosque on August 14th, expanding to include growing numbers of young people and non-Islamist protesters.
-This latest march was organised with a familiar objective in mind – to demand the end to military rule – and it met with a familiarly appalling response.
-Its destination – Tahrir Square – has been a no-go zone for Islamists in the days following the coup and the country's security forces weren't keen on the idea of relinquishing their turf.
+This Sunday's protests were part of the weekly, sometimes daily, marches that have been taking place since Morsi was deposed by the Egyptian military on July 3.
+The marches have gradually been intensifying since hundreds of his supporters were massacred at Cairo's Rabaa mosque on August 14, expanding to include growing numbers of young people and non-Islamist protesters.
+This latest march was organized with a familiar objective in mind—to demand the end to military rule—and it was met with a familiarly appalling response.
+Its destination—Tahrir Square—has been a no-go zone for Islamists in the days following the coup and the country's security forces weren't keen on the idea of relinquishing their turf.

 Predictably, members of the police and security forces were determined not to let their opponents reach Tahrir.
-As military supporters gathered in the square to celebrate the crossing of the Suez canal by the Egyptian army 40 years ago, anti-coup protesters were stopped by police cordons near Dokki station, about 300m away.
+As military supporters gathered in the square to celebrate the crossing of the Suez Canal by the Egyptian army 40 years ago, anticoup protesters were stopped by police cordons near Dokki station, about 300 yards away.

-A few hours later, a final push against protesters succeeded in clearing the rally, which retreated away from the scene under heavy gunfire and teargas.
-Nevertheless, the regime's opponents say they will not be deterred from their mission and have vowed to return to Tahrir this coming Friday.
+A few hours later, a final push against protesters cleared the rally, which retreated away from the scene under heavy gunfire and teargas.
+Nevertheless, the opposition announced that they will not be deterred from their mission and vow to return to Tahrir this Friday.

 Follow Mosa'ab on Twitter: @mosaaberizing